 Built about 200 yards northeast of the first one, the second Fire Island Lighthouse stands 168 feet tall, more than double the height of its predecessor.
-The stone from the original lighthouse was used to construct the terrace on which the new lighthouse was built.
-The base of the second tower slopes outwards for increased stability, and inside, a 192-step, spiral staircase leads to the watch room.
-The ascent is interrupted every 26 steps with a landing from which an arched window affords a view of the surroundings.
+The stone from the original lighthouse was used to construct the terrace on which the new lighthouse and dwelling were built.
+The base of the second tower spreads outward for increased stability, and inside, a 192-step, spiral staircase leads to the watchroom.
+The ascent is interrupted every twenty-six steps with a landing from which an arched window affords a view of the surroundings.
 The new tower commenced operation on November 1, 1858, showing a white light focused into eight revolving beams by a first-order Fresnel lens.

 The first-order Fresnel lens was replaced in 1933 by the lens from the decommissioned Shinnecock Lighthouse.
 The new lens was much lighter allowing it to be rotated at a higher speed to produce a flash once every 7.5 seconds instead of once every sixty seconds.
 The light was finally converted to electrical power, using an underwater cable from the mainland, when the Coast Guard assumed control of the station in 1939.
 In 1952, the Fresnel lens was removed and a Crouse-Hinds beacon, consisting of two lights stacked one on top of the other, was installed in the lantern room.
 This apparatus is now on display at the lighthouse.